adangert/JoustMania/README.md

  * Same as Joust Teams, however the teams are randomly assigned at start of play
  * There are three teams in this mode

- WereJoust (one controller red, the rest white)
+ Werewolfs (one controller red, the rest white)
  ---------------------------------
- * Same as Joust Teams, although there is one hidden "Werewolf" on one of the teams
+ * Hidden werewolfs are selected at the beginning of the game.
- * When the countdown starts the werewolf will feel a vibration, letting that player know they are the Werewolf
+ * When the countdown starts the werewolf will feel a vibration, letting that player know they are a werewolf
- * The Werewolf is on their own team, and will win only if they are the last player remaining
+ * After a short period of time, werewolfs will be revealed
- * There are two regular teams in this mode
+ * The Werewolfs only if they are the last remaining

  Zombie apocalypse
  ---------------------------------